breeko/j-dev/README.md

 Finally, the LLM understands the context of the relevant files and inserts the table in the appropriate place.

-jdev is designed to work with imperfect LLMs and provide full transparency into what is going in.
+`j-dev` is designed to work with imperfect LLMs and provide full transparency into what is going in.
 At any point in time you can view the request, the response or comment.